K-moduli of curves on a quadric surface and K3 surfaces: Introduction

-If $c\in (0,\frac{1}{2})$ is a rational number, then $(\bP^1 \times \bP^1, cC)$ is a log Fano pair, and so K-stability provides a natural framework to construct alternative compactifications of the moduli space of smooth $(4,4)$ curves.
-This framework is established in \cite{ADL}, where we constructed proper good moduli spaces parametrizing $\bQ$-Gorenstein smoothable K-polystable log Fano pairs $(X, cD)$, where $D$ is a rational multiple of $-K_X$ and $c$ is a rational number.
+If $c\in (0,\frac{1}{2})$ is a rational number, then $(\bP^1 \times \bP^1, cC)$ is a log Fano pair.
+Recently, it has become apparent that K-stability provides a natural framework to construct compactifications of moduli spaces of log Fano pairs (see e.g. \cite{ADL} or Section \ref{sec:Kmoduli}).
+With this in mind, our goal in this paper is to use this theory to construct alternative compactifications of the moduli space of smooth $(4,4)$ curves.
+The framework to study K-moduli of log Fano pairs was established in \cite{ADL}, where we constructed proper good moduli spaces parametrizing $\bQ$-Gorenstein smoothable K-polystable log Fano pairs $(X, cD)$, where $D$ is a rational multiple of $-K_X$ and $c$ is a rational number.
 Furthermore, we showed that the moduli spaces undergo wall crossings as the weight $c$ varies.

 Let $\ocK_{c}$ be the connected component of the moduli stack parametrizing K-semistable log Fano pairs which admit $\bQ$-Gorenstein smoothings to $(\bP^1 \times \bP^1, c C)$, where $C$ is a $(4,4)$ curve.
 By \cite{ADL}, the moduli stack $\oMK_c$ admits a proper good moduli space $\oK_c$.
 The goal of this paper is to show that this K-moduli space $\oK_c$, and the wall crossings obtained by varying the weight vector $c$, coincide with the wall crossings given by the VGIT $\fM(t)$ under the correspondence $t=\frac{3c}{2c+2}$.
 In particular, varying the weight $c$ on the K-moduli space $\oK_c$ interpolates between $\fM$ and $\sF^*$, and gives the intermediate spaces an alternative modular meaning.